By Boutique Handbook writers

-With travel abroad proving increasingly difficult, it’s time to discover some hidden gems in Britain’s own backyard.
+With travel still getting back to normal, it’s time to discover some hidden gems in Britain’s own backyard.

 In these stunning shots taken on Samsung’s new Galaxy S21 5G phone, all these UK destinations could be mistaken for being abroad.